 The Timberwolves need to add a shooter to their young roster, and so they would be in a great situation here with both Hield and Murray on the board.
-It would come down to a case of preference for Minnesota, and I am giving Hield the edge.
+It would come down to a case of preference for Minnesota, and for now, I am giving Hield the edge.

 New Orleans Pelicans: Jamal Murray, SG, Kentucky, 6-5, Fr.

 The Pelicans should be thrilled if either Murray or Hield fell to them since they need depth at shooting guard with Eric Gordon entering free agency.
 Murray is a terrific scorer whether shooting it from the outside or driving to the bucket.

 Denver Nuggets: Marquese Chriss, SF, Washington, 6-10, Fr.

 The Nuggets are a tough team to figure out since they need an upgrade in talent all across the board.
 Therefore, they likely take the best player on their board.
 Though still developing his all-around game, Chriss has the ideal size and athleticism coveted at the next level.